Byron L. Barksdale, M.D.

 Dr. Barksdale chose pathology as his clinical medicine specialty.
 He completed a four year (anatomic and clinical) pathology residency in Texas and successfully passed the American Board of Pathology certification examinations.
 He voluntarily re-certified in both anatomic and clinical pathology in 1999.

-Dr. Barksdale is a Fellow of the American College of Preventive Medicine, the American Public Health Association, the American Society of Clinical Oncologists, Society for Biomolecular Screening, the American Association for the Advancement of Science, a Fellow and Lab Inspector of the College of American Pathologists, a member of the Lincoln County and Nebraska Medical Associations.
+Dr. Barksdale is a Fellow of the American College of Preventive Medicine, the American Public Health Association, the American Society of Clinical Oncologists, Society for Laboratory Automation and Screening, the American Association for the Advancement of Science, a Fellow and Lab Inspector of the College of American Pathologists, a member of the Lincoln County and Nebraska Medical Associations.
 He also has been actively involved in the CUBA AIDS PROJECT since 1995.
 He was a guest speaker on HIV/AIDS in Cuba at the American Association for the Advancement of Science annual meeting in Denver, Colorado in March 2003.